 You should bring a two- to three-week supply of clothes.
 Europeans tend to dress more formally than Americans, particularly in Geneva.
-Also, remember that you may need clothes that are suitable to a business environment for interviews and visits to international organizations in Geneva.
-In both Geneva and on the excursions, you will generally wear business-casual clothing for four days a week during regular classes and briefings in different organizations, as well as for interviews and meetings during the ISPF/Internship time.
-During the Internship period, you may need business clothing.
+Also, remember that you may need clothes that are suitable to a business environment for interviews and visits to international organizations.
+Students on the program generally wear business-casual clothing for four days a week during regular classes, as well as for interviews and meetings during ISP time.
 You may want to consider this as you pack.
 Students also generally recommend bringing clothing that you enjoy wearing, as you will wear the same things over and over.
-Plan to dress in layers as it gets warmer or colder, you can simply eliminate or add layers.
-You might find it more expensive to purchase your clothes in Switzerland, but there are many stores in Athens where you might like to shop.
+Plan to dress in layers-as it gets warmer or colder, you can simply eliminate or add layers.
+You might find it more expensive to purchase your clothes in Switzerland, but there are many stores in Geneva where you might like to shop.

-You should prepare for warm to cool/damp weather with some snow in February and early March.
+Spring semester students should prepare for warm to cool/damp weather with some snow in February and early March.
 Comfortable walking shoes are a must.
 Some families ski or have chalets in the mountains, so you may want to plan accordingly.